anselmrothe/structure-learning/README.md

 - `subject` Participant ID (note, subject `1` in Experiment 1 is not the same participant as subject `1` in Experiment 2, etc.)
 - `block` Block number, same ordering as reported in the paper
 - `repetition` Either `1` or `2` (only relevant for Experiment 1, where each block was shown two times)
-- `graph` ID of the causal structure drawn by the participant (see Figure C1 in the Appendix for all 64 causal structures and their IDs)
+- `graph` ID of the causal structure drawn by the participant (for all 64 causal structures and their IDs, see `graphs_overview.pdf` shown below or the identical Figure C1 in the Appendix)

 ------